mosaicml/llm-foundry/scripts/train/finetune_example/README.md

 - You can use either the `data_dir` or `data_file` kwarg to tell `load_dataset` where your data live.
 - `data_dir` tends to be a bit more reliable, but requires that your actual data files within the directory are named `train`, `validation`, and/or `test`.
 - Whenever possible, use **absolute paths** instead of relative paths.
 Relative paths will depend on the working directory you are in when running the `train.py` script.

+## ARC data

+The data in `train.jsonl` is from the ARC corpus.

+This work uses data from the AI2 Reasoning Challenge (ARC) 2018, created by and copyright [AI2 and Aristo​](https://allenai.org/data/arc)​.
+The data consists of 7,787 science exam questions and is intended for non-commercial, research purposes only.
+We use the first 100 examples of the Easy Test split, consisting of questions and answers, which we do not modify.
+The original data is available at https://allenai.org/data/arc and is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).